Tackling Exclusion in the Classroom: Teaching Students to be Includers (Plus Free Anchor Chart)

 RESPONDING TO EXCLUSIONARY BEHAVIORS

 Not only should you help your students learn how to cultivate and maintain a classroom community that stresses inclusiveness and belonging for all, but you should also discuss how to deal with these exclusionary situations.
 How should we respond when we realize we are a witness to or part of an exclusionary behavior?
-In a follow up lesson, you might decide to come up with a classroom system where students call out exclusionary behaviors in a compassionate way.
-How can students help others redirect their words and/or actions to keep your classroom environment free from exclusionary behaviors?

-As teachers, we have to be vigilant of exclusionary behaviors, we have to believe that creating a community that supports and cares for one another is our job, and we should feel comfortable naming these (and other) behaviors and calling on our students to actively pursue those inclusive, caring environments along with us.
+As teachers, we have to be vigilant of exclusionary behaviors, we have to believe that creating an inclusive community that supports and cares for one another is our job, and we should feel comfortable naming these (and other) behaviors and calling on our students to actively pursue those inclusive, caring environments along with us.

-I teach my social-emotional skills during my morning meetings.
+I teach my social-emotional learning skills during my morning meetings.
 I include this lesson in my Sense of Belonging theme unit.
 You can download your first morning meeting theme for free!

 Also, if you are looking to ensure that your picture books about belonging and community adequately represent a wide array of characters, check out this book list.